francois2metz/trello-calendar/README.md

 # Trello calendar

-A calendar with cards assigned to you.
+A calendar with all cards shown by due date.

 ## Install